iiccsss/iiccsss.github.io/_pages/program.md

 All invited talks will take place in room HS001.
 On [Tuesday](/contributed-talks-I/) and [Wednesday](/contributed-talks-II/), contributed talks will run in parallel (grouped into two streams by topic) in rooms HS001 and SR003.

-To follow the livestream of some of the talks on Zoom, follow [this link](https://zoom.us/my/polina.tsvilodub).
+There will be a livestream of most of the talks on Zoom [(link)](https://zoom.us/my/polina.tsvilodub).

 <table class="table-responsive">
   <thead>